Armed Forces of Haiti: Post-occupation period

 The Haitian Coast Guard was created in the late 1930s.
 The Haitian Air Force was created in 1943.

 Haiti became a party to a number of international agreements, including the Inter-American Treaty of Reciprocal Assistance (the Rio Treaty), the Charter of the Organization of American States, and the earlier Act of Chapultepec (1945).
 The nation's security concerns regarding neighboring the Dominican Republic and Cuba have been viewed since World War II within the broader framework of the United States strategic interests in the Caribbean.
 The fact that the FAd'H deployed relatively few of its units along the Dominican border, despite a history of conflicts with its neighbor is reflective of Haiti's limited national security concerns, within this scheme.

+Korean War

+At the time of the Korean War, the United States Deputy Representative at the United Nations Ernest A. Gross approached several member states for voluntary troop contributions to the United Nations police action in the Korean Peninsula.
+The Representative of Haiti, Ambassador Ernest G. Chauvet, informed Gross that his government at the time did not have a standing "army"; In the early 1950s, the Haitian Armed Forces were the "Haitian Guard" or «Garde d'Haïti» (successor to the Gendarmerie of Haiti), which was closer to a gendarmerie than an army.
+Chauvet still offered to gather volunteers "without difficulty", who would be trained and transported by others.

+By late 1951 Haiti would be one of only 6 nations to offered specific contingents to the already present UN Forces in Korea, upon request from the Collective Measures Committee (CMC) under Article 43.
+A small contingent of Haitian combat troops, embedded with U.S. forces, would join the war against the communist forces of North Korea and China.
+In 1955, the United States Department of the Army would present military decoration to 10 members of Latin American Forces: Colonel Roger Villedrouin of Haiti would be awarded the Legion of Merit presented by President Dwight D. Eisenhower.